YuriFra/Angular-form/README.md

     - Next, in your HTML, change the ngModel of your inputs to be like this: <code>[(ngModel)]="friendModel.propertyName"</code>.
 Of course, replace the propertyName with the corresponding name of your property.
     - To test if this works, go back to the top of your HTML and change <code>{{ formName.value | json }}</code> to <code>{{ friendModel | json }}</code>.
 You'll see that at the top of your page in the browser, nothing really changed.
 Now your data is binded to the friend model.
 12. Now we need to display when a field is invalid to the user.
+    - Add the required property to all inputs, this will make sure that angulars "invalid" tag gets added to the fields that are not filled in.
     - Make a class, or use a bootstrap class, that makes it clear that something is wrong with that input.
 For example, a red border color.
     - To conditionally add that class to your input, add <code>[class.yourClassName]="property.invalid"</code>.
 This means the class "yourClassName" will be applied to the input when a specific property is invalid.
     - Now the fields that are empty, and thus invalid, will have the invalid class applied.
 However, we don't want this when the user hasn't even touched the input.
 To add this functionality, change the condition to <code>[class.yourClassName]="property.invalid && property.touched"</code>.